maxx1128/Front-end-Developer-Interview-Questions/README.md

   }
   ```
 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
+  * Avoiding the global scope is generally a good practice for several reasons, and the common theme is structure.
+Having variables in the global scope usually makes them harder to organize and more likely to have name clashes and overrides.
+It's simply more practical to limit the scope to where it's needed to avoided any unneeded consequences like above.
+JS global variables are particularly important, since unless variables are properly defined in a certain scope, they default to global scope.
+So ensuring no global variables is of special importance since it's more likely to happen by accident.
 * Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?
 * Explain what a single page app is and how to make one SEO-friendly.
 * What is the extent of your experience with Promises and/or their polyfills?